-Whilst most survivors are discharged to their usual place of residence, many will have rehabilitation and support needs that impact their long-term health-related quality of life.
-Following a cardiac arrest, around 50% of survivors have mild cognitive impairment, around 40% report limitations due to physical difficulties, around 70% suffer from fatigue, and 15-30% experience emotional problems.
+89 Whilst most survivors are discharged to their usual place of residence, many will have 90 rehabilitation and support needs that impact their long-term health-related quality of life.
+91 Following a cardiac arrest, around 50% of survivors have mild cognitive impairment, around 92 40% report limitations due to physical difficulties, around 70% suffer from fatigue, and 15-93 30% experience emotional problems.

-Whilst significant focus is on the survivor after cardiac arrest, this document also provides standards for the follow-up of key supporters.
-They may also suffer long-term psychological consequences including anxiety, depression, fear, and trauma due to having witnessed/experienced a traumatic event (during resuscitation and/or hospital stay) and having caregiving responsibilities in the mid to long term.
-They may also have difficulties transitioning to everyday home life after hospital discharge and suffer a high burden of carer strain due to providing support to the survivors from hospital admission through rehabilitation/recovery and beyond.
+Whilst significant focus is on the survivor after cardiac arrest, this document also provides 95 standards for the follow-up of key supporters.
+They may also suffer long-term psychological 96 consequences including anxiety, depression, fear, and trauma due to having 97 witnessed/experienced a traumatic event (during resuscitation and/or hospital stay) and 98 having caregiving responsibilities in the mid to long term.
+They may also have difficulties 99 transitioning to everyday home life after hospital discharge and suffer a high burden of carer 100 strain due to providing support to the survivors from hospital admission through 101 rehabilitation/recovery and beyond.
+102 regionalised examples of effective care pathways.

-Consultations with colleagues in Europe and North America have suggested that the challenge is similar across international healthcare systems.
-Published data indicate that consistency in standards and availability of dedicated follow-up care pathways remain elusive in the UK, Sweden, Denmark, and the United States; yet all of these settings also offer regionalised examples of effective care pathways.
 For example, informed by an early intervention study tested with cardiac arrest survivors in the Netherlands, the Essex Cardiothoracic Centre established the first dedicated "Care After REsuscitation" (CARE) Service in the UK in 2016.
 CARE offers a systematic and specialised review of psychological and cognitive needs, with a focus on societal reintegration.
 Initial evidence suggests that it is possible to address unmet clinical needs with specialist diagnosis and therapy, resulting in improvements to physical and mental health 6 months after discharge from hospital.

+103 Consultations with colleagues in Europe and North America have suggested that the 104 challenge is similar across international healthcare systems.
+Published data indicate that 105 consistency in standards and availability of dedicated follow-up care pathways remain elusive 106 in the UK, Sweden, Denmark, and the United States; yet all of these settings also offer

-In the US, the NeuroCardiac Comprehensive Care Clinic (N4C) and a parallel initiative - the NeuroCardiac Comprehensive Care for Co-Survivors and Family Members, or N4C-F - is the first interdisciplinary clinic that aims to identify and address any neurocognitive/neurological and psycho-social problem to minimize disability and facilitate reintegration into the community.
+In the US, the NeuroCardiac Comprehensive Care Clinic (N4C) and a parallel initiative - the 114 NeuroCardiac Comprehensive Care for Co-Survivors and Family Members, or N4C-F - is 115 interdisciplinary clinic aims identify 116 the first that to and address any neurocognitive/neurological and psycho-social problem to minimize disability and facilitate 117 reintegration into the community.
+118

-The 'Copenhagen Framework' also advocates for a multi-disciplinary guideline-based approach to improving cardiac arrest pathways that should include diagnostic evaluation, screening of survivors and close family members, discharge planning, and both short-term and long-term follow-up and rehabilitation.
+The 'Copenhagen Framework' also advocates for a multi-disciplinary guideline-based approach to improving cardiac arrest pathways that should include diagnostic evaluation, screening of survivors and close family members, discharge planning, and both short-term and long-term follow-up and rehabilitation. r

-Methods
+123 Methods

-As detailed in Section 1 above, the development group included representatives drawn from cardiac arrest survivors, their partners and key supporters; researchers in survivorship and experts from the fields of cardiology, rehabilitation, physiotherapy, nursing, occupational therapy, neuropsychology, speech and language therapy and community resuscitation.
+As details in Section 1 above, the development group included representatives drawn from cardiac arrest survivors, their partners and key supporters; researchers in survivorship and experts from the fields of cardiology, rehabilitation, physiotherapy, nursing, occupational therapy, neuropsychology, speech and language therapy and community resuscitation.
 This included people from the four nations of the UK, RCUK and partner organisations and charities.
 The steering group's focus was survivor-driven, with key representation from the Sudden Cardiac Arrest UK (SCA UK) charity.

-3. Core Standards
+134 3.
+Core Standards